 Accuracy

 Accuracy is a key variable to consider.
-Generally, as you increase in price, accuracy will improve.
+Generally, as the price increases, accuracy will improve.
 Some models may have accuracy down to +/-2%, but these devices are among the most expensive.
-Keep in mind that these devices require you to stand facing the wind head-on, and that might not be easy to do when wind speeds are high.
+Remember that these devices require you to stand facing the wind head-on, which might not be easy when wind speeds are high.

 Durability

-Wind and weather meters are meant to be used outdoors, so device construction is important.
-If you are using the device in harsher environments, ensure it is built well, which most higher-end devices are.
-For those using their devices casually, durability is far less of a concern.
+Wind and weather meters are meant for outdoor use, so device construction is essential.
+If you use the device in harsh environments, ensure it is built well, as with most higher-end devices.
+Durability is far less of a concern for those using their devices casually.
 Many of them are waterproof.

 Functionality